vonglasow/atoum-documentation/source/en/asserters/array.inc.rst

 notHasKeys
 ==========

-``notHasKeys`` checks that an array doesn't contains any keys from the given array.
+``notHasKeys`` checks that an array doesn't contains any keys from a given array.

 .. code-block:: php